 Franziska scampered away along the rooftop as fast as she could.
-Some tiles broke under her feet, yet she continued, still hearing the voices of the guards running on the street below, being clearly faster than her.
+Tiles broke under her feet, yet she continued, hearing the voices of the guards running on the street below, clearly faster than her.
 Some steps ahead, a roof window opened and two guards emerged, but instead of stopping, Franziska turned to her right and leaped over a narrow alley to a lower roof.
 Her pursuers did not follow.

 She quickly made her way over this new row of red rooftops, desperately thinking what to do.
 They had taken Stefan to the castle.
 Rosario and the two crystalsmiths who went with her to see the mayor that morning were probably prisoners, too.
 That meant there was only one option left: she would have to make it to the smithy on the upper end of town, and get help there.
 She looked up towards the train station, visible at the top of the bay; it was so far away.

 A guard climbed onto the roof in front, and she heard another one behind her.
 The streets on each side of the building were too wide to attempt jumping over.
-Surrounded, she walked towards the nearest edge of the roof, and with relief saw a balcony down below.
+Surrounded, she slowly walked towards the nearest edge of the roof, and with relief saw a balcony down below.
 She flung down and onto the balcony just as the guards were about to reach her, and without delay leaped to another balcony one floor below, holding onto the railing and sending some potted plants to crash on the cobblestones of the street below.
-Using the clasps on a rain pipe to get some footing, she made it to the street.
-The guards would be after her at any moment, but luckily, she noticed a crowded street right past a short alley, and she reached it just in time to blend in with the crowd.
+Using the clasps on a drainpipe for support, she made it to the street.
+The guards would be after her at any moment, but luckily, she noticed a crowded street right past a short alley, and reached it just in time to blend in with the crowd.

-With some relief, she walked and then ran, dodging the people who were mostly going downhill towards the docks, where most of the commerce of the town was located.
-The train station still seemed distant, and she hadn’t even reached the Old Wall, which marked the halfway point.
+With some relief, she walked and then ran, dodging the residents, most of whom were going downhill towards the docks, where most of the commerce of the town was located.
+The rail station still seemed distant, and she hadn’t even reached the Old Wall, which marked the halfway point.

 Now that she had moved further away from the docks, there were fewer people on the streets for her to blend in.
-Feeling nervous about being discovered, Franziska decided to go through the alleys, making sure to check her surroundings every few steps.
-Everything seemed to be clear, and she turned around a corner when a hand on her shoulder made her stop.
+Afraid of being discovered, Franziska decided to go through the alleys, making sure to check her surroundings every few steps.
+Everything seemed clear until she turned around a corner, and a hand on her shoulder made her stop.
 Feeling cold, she looked up and saw Leonie, the guard who had guided them into town the day before.

 Leonie frowned as she watched her go.